LaxmiGanji/JNTU-Java-LAB/README.md

 ## OBJECT ORIENTED PROGRAMMING THROUGH JAVA LAB
 ### Lists of Experiments

-1. Use Eclipse or Net bean platform and acquaint yourself with the various menus.
-Create a test project, add a test class, and run it.
-See how you can use auto suggestions, auto fill.
-Try code formatter and code refactoring like renaming variables, methods, and classes.
-Try debug step by step with a small program of about 10 to 15 lines which contains at least one if else condition and a for loop.
-[Solution](#Getting-Started)
+1. Try debug step by step with small program of about 10 to 15 lines which contains at least one if else condition and a for loop(Printing Prime numbers in a given range).

 2. Write a Java program that works as a simple calculator.
 Use a grid layout to arrange buttons for the digits and for the +, -,*, % operations.
 Add a text field to display the result.
 Handle any possible exceptions like divided by zero.